sherms77/Web-crawler/notes.md

 - What .text does: https://www.codegrepper.com/code-examples/python/.text+in+python

 # Notes - Descending order
+080122: Found new url to crawl.
+Updating code in new file.
+Unsure if I will put url in README or modify code to allow user to input url.
+Input url might be a future feature.
+080122: Created new webcrawler file - v2. archived v1.
+Next step: find new site to crawl.
-080122: Finished steps 1 and 2 from below. printed url that it's trying to access, which is: https://www.bunnings.com.au/search/products?q=venetian%20blinds&sort=BoostOrder&page=1 - I follow link and I can access the site.
+080122: Finished steps 1 and 2 from below. printed url that it's trying to access, which is: https://www.bunnings.com.au/search/products?q=venetian%20blinds&sort=BoostOrder&page=1 - I follow the link and I can access the site.
 However, requests.get cannot access it.
 I get 403 error.
 Will now find another site to crawl to release MVP.
 080122: Next steps:
     1.Get new git token - DONE
     2.Follow advice below - note from 051221 - DONE
-    3.Find different site to crawl to release an MVP
+    3.Find different site to crawl to release an MVP - DONE
 051221: Got this advice (re:403 error) from Amigos code fb group: "Have it print the exact URL it's trying to access and see what happens when you paste that URL into a web browser." - Will try this.
 Group says might be issues relating to logging in.
 281121: Coded out all the code from video 2.
 Return to resolving 403 error.
 281121: .text is a method that converts HTML code to text.
 When you use the output from the .text conversion in a Beautiful soup object, the output for both appears to be the same.